 The CG&N Committee has a mandate and responsibility to annually assess the performance of the Board, its committees and individual Board members and make recommendations to the Board.
-In respect of the 2018 Financial year, the CG&N Committee conducted a detailed board and self-assessment survey.
+In respect of the 2019 financial year, the CG&N Committee conducted a detailed board and self-assessment survey.
 The survey was conducted through the distribution of questionnaires which were completed by each individual director.
-The Chair of the CG&N Committee then reviewed and summarized the results and reported to all Board members.
+In addition, the Chair of the CG&N conducted personal one-on-one interviews with each member of the Board.
+The Chair of the CG&N Committee then reviewed and summarized the results and reported to all Board members during the 2019 year-end meetings.
 Assessment of individual board member effectiveness is the principal criteria for board member retention and as a result, the Corporation does not have a formal term limit retirement age for directors.
-During the first quarter of 2019, following a review and discussion by its members, the CG&N Committee determined that Amy Satov, the Chair of the CG&N Committee, will conduct personal one-on-one interviews with each member of the Board in connection with the 2019 year-end assessment process.

 Director Term Limits and Other Mechanisms of Board Renewal

-As set forth above under "Business of the Meeting - Election of Directors", each director (if elected) serves until the next annual meeting of Shareholders or until his or her successor is duly elected or appointed.
+As set forth above under the heading "Business of the Meeting - Election of Directors", each director (if elected) serves until the next annual meeting of shareholders or until his or her successor is duly elected or appointed.
 The Board does not currently have a limit on the number of consecutive terms for which a director may sit.
-Since the Corporation became a reporting issuer, Amy Satov replaced Ned Goodman as a director on March 28, 2017, and on June 29, 2018, three non-independent (as defined in NI 58-101) directors did not stand for re-election at the annual shareholders' meeting.
+Since the Corporation became a reporting issuer, Amy Satov replaced Ned Goodman as a director on March 28, 2017, and on June 29, 2018, three non-independent (as defined in NI 58-101)

+directors did not stand for re-election at the annual shareholders' meeting.
+On November 11, 2019, Robert Wares was re-appointed as a director of the Corporation.

 The Board expects appropriate levels of turnover to continue through normal processes in the future.